Raising capital directly from investors

-We have unique access to approximately 4,000 socially-minded retail investor contacts via our existing investor database and our investment crowdfunding platform – we’re the only UK bank to offer its own crowdfunding platform.
+We have unique access to over 6,000 registered users on our investment crowdfunding platform – we’re the only UK bank to offer its own crowdfunding platform.
 These social investors are keen to make a positive impact with their money, as well as earn a financial return.

 Over the last 20 years, we have also developed strong relationships with an increasingly wide range of other investors including: